 We will answer any and all questions you may have prior to giving vaccinations.

 We accept TennCare, Medicare and some Blue Cross/Blue Shield of Tennessee plans in this clinic – please ask about coverage when you call.
 Some insurance plans do not cover vaccines related to travel.
 We do not post prices on this website, but they are available upon request.

 Prepare for your visit:

-You should be feel well before coming in for your appointment, if not, please call and reschedule.
-Minor illnesses such as a cold are not a problem, but something serious could mean we would not be able to give you any vaccinations.
-Below are links to forms you can complete ahead of time and bring with you.
+You should feel well when you come in for your appointment.
+If you do not, please call and reschedule.
+Minor illnesses, such as a cold are not a problem, but if you are running a fever, it could be something more serious and we might not be able to give you any vaccines until you are feeling better.
+Please call and ask to speak to a nurse if you are unsure.

 Permission for Services (Spanish)